Lyrebird: Molecular Conformer Ensemble Generation

 by Eli Mann · Nov 5, 2025

-This work was conducted in large part by Vedant Nilabh, a summer intern from Northeastern University.
+This work was conducted by Vedant Nilabh, a summer intern from Northeastern University.
 Thanks Vedant!

 Most molecules can exist in different 3D shapes, called conformers.
 Each conformer is a local minima on the potential-energy surface and has an associated energy, which determines its population at a given temperature.
 The observed macroscopic behavior of a molecule typically arises in part from all relevant conformations, making proper conformer search and ranking an important part of almost all chemical simulation problems.